-To personalize the program to their interests and goals, students will choose one of three learning tracks.
+To personalize the program to their interests and goals, students will choose one of two learning tracks.
 These tracks include sports health and human performance, and each of these tracks requires students to choose a minor.

 Sports Health Track:

 The sports health track is designed for students who are interested in:

 - Physical therapy, athletic training, occupational therapy, physician’s assistant, chiropractic medicine or clinical exercise physiology.

 - Recommended complementary minors include biology, biomedical humanities, chemistry or neuroscience.

 Human Performance Track:

 The human performance track can help prepare students who are interested in:

-- Graduate studies in personal training, wellness and health promotion, coaching, corporate fitness, or strength and conditioning for interscholastic, intercollegiate or professional sports.
+- Personal training, wellness and health promotion, coaching, corporate fitness or strength and conditioning for interscholastic, intercollegiate or professional sports.